JohnGastone/IPF-Movie-Streaming-App/README.md

 - **Google Authentication Misconfiguration**: There were several misconfigurations encountered during setup, which may require revisiting and fixing.
 - **Feature Limitation**: The proposed UI included additional features that were not covered by the TMDb API.
 As a result, they were excluded from the app.

+## Testing Devices
+The app has been successfully tested on a physical Infinix Hot 10i device, as well as on two emulators: Google Pixel 3 and Google Pixel 7.

 ## Installation Instructions
 To run this project locally, follow these steps: